rerdavies/pipedal/docs/Architecture.md

 }
 ```

 The `debug` value determines whether the web application will disable background context menus.
-Enabling context menus allows you to select the 'Inspect' menu item, which is useful when debuging HTML content.
+Enabling context menus allows you to select the 'Inspect' menu item, which is useful when debugging HTML content.

 The `fakeAndroid` setting determines whether the web application will use touch-interface interactions instead of mouse-interface interactions.
-There are a number of subtle adaptations the web app makes to accomodate touch interfaces.
+There are a number of subtle adaptations the web app makes to accommodate touch interfaces.

 Note that, when connecting directly to the pipedald web server on port 80, or port 8080, the web server intercepts all requests to documents in the `var` directory, including the `var/config.json` file, and instead returns data that reflects the configuration of the pipedald service.
 The contents of the `public/var` directory will be completely ignored.
 The `debug` setting will be true if the pipedald service is a Debug build, and will be false if the pipedald service is a Release build.
 The `fakeAndroid` setting will always be false.